flybywiresim/aircraft/README.md

 ## About

 The A32NX Project is a community-driven open source project to create a free Airbus A320neo in Microsoft Flight Simulator that is as close to reality as possible.
-Our project aims to enhance the default A320neo by improving the systems depth and functionality to bring it up to payware-level, all for free.

 The following aircraft configuration is currently simulated:

  ```
- Model:      A320-251N
+ Model       A320-251N
- Engine:     CFM LEAP 1A-26
+ Engine      CFM LEAP 1A-26
- FMGS:       Honeywell Pegasus II
+ FMGS        Honeywell Pegasus II
- FWC Std.:   H2F9C
+ FWC Std.
+H2F9C
  ```

 Please note that this configuration may change in the future as the A32NX project evolves and changes.